JuergenGutsch/blog/_source/_posts/2017-04-20-trying-cake.md

 RunTarget(target);
 ~~~

-The first line retrieves the build target to execute from the command lines.
+The first line retrieves the build target to execute from the command line arguments.
 Starting from line 3 we see a definition of a build target.
 This target just prints a "Hello World!" as a information message.

-The last line starts the "Default" target by its name.
+The last line starts the initial target by its name.

-A more concrete code sample is the build scripts from the CAKE example (I removed some lines to get a shorter example):
+A more concrete code sample is the build script from the CAKE example (I removed some lines in this listing to get a shorter example):

 ~~~ csharp
 #tool nuget:?package=NUnit.ConsoleRunner&version=3.4.0